 - Aminoglycoside Antibiotics – There are numerous categories of aminoglycoside antibiotics used to treat bacterial infections, including streptomycin, kanamycin, amikacin, neomycin and gentamicin.
 These drugs produce free radicals, which result in damage to the inner ear.
 Pregnant women should be aware of potential congenital deafness from using aminoglycosides while pregnant.

-- Chemotherapy Drugs – Cancer treatment drugs, such as carboplatin, cyclophosphamide, bleomycin and cisplatin can cause irreversible ear damage.
-Changes in your hearing or balance while taking chemotherapy medications should be discussed with your physician.
+- Chemo Drugs – Cancer treatment drugs, such as carboplatin, cyclophosphamide, bleomycin and cisplatin can cause irreversible ear damage.
+Changes in your hearing or balance while taking chemo medications should be discussed with your physician.

 The risk for hearing damage